WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 Web, but we need more functionality to improve performance for that use case and support other use cases at all.
 For example:

- - The only memory order currently supported by Wasm is sequential consistency, which has large performance overheads.
  - The lack of shared tables makes dynamic loading extremely complicated and slow, even for languages that otherwise can already use threads.
  - There is no way to use threads with WasmGC programs at all because there is no way to share